A complete guide to Zendesk chatbot tools in 2026

 What are Zendesk chatbot tools?

 In a nutshell, Zendesk chatbot tools are AI-powered apps that figure out what customers are asking, give them automated answers, and handle support chats right inside the Zendesk platform.
-Think of them as your first line of defense, taking care of common questions so your human agents can tackle the trickier stuff.
+Think of them as a dependable first line of defense, taking care of common questions so your human agents can tackle the trickier stuff.

 Most businesses go one of two ways with this: